CS208 Logic & Algorithms

 This page presents a formal proof of this fact.

-1. The unsolvability of the halting problem means that we can't (for most program languages) write programs that will soundly and completely automatically check a program for some property.
+The unsolvability of the halting problem means that we can't (for most programming languages) write programs that will soundly and completely automatically check a program for some property.
 E.g.:

 1. Will this program ever output 1?